-IP Australia examiners are required to complete a Search Information Sheet (SIS) which records the search strategy and includes members of the three person search team; the databases consulted; the keywords, combinations of words and truncations used; the class and class combinations searched; the search statements used in the databases consulted; details of relevance to internet searching; and a record of documents viewed.
+IP Australia examiners are required to complete a Search Information Sheet (SIS), when any search is completed.
+This sheet which records the search strategy used, including databases consulted, keywords, combinations of words and truncations, the class and class combinations searched, search statements used, details of relevance to internet searching, record of documents viewed, and including es members of the three person search team; the databases consulted; the keywords, combinations of words and truncations used; the class and class combinations searched; the search statements used in the databases consulted; details of relevance to internet searching; and a record of documents viewed.